eizadhamdan/GPT_from_scratch/README.md

 {\sum_{j=1}^{V} e^{z_j}}.
 $$

 The training target is the actual next token.
-Cross-entropy encourages the model to place higher probability on that correct token.
+Cross-entropy encourages the model to assign higher probability to that token.

 During generation, the model can sample from the resulting distribution: